 Verbs essentially pronominal

 These are verbs that are only used in the pronoun form.
 The pronoun does not represent anything here and we cannot suppress it, because otherwise it does not mean anything or changes meaning.
+For example:

 Je ne m’aperçois de rien = I did not notice anything